ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12017/datasheet.md

 The RAK12017 is an IR detection module.
 This module uses ITR20001 optical switch from Everlight to detect whether the IR Signal reflects.
 Sample applications of this module are: to identify if an object is approaching and check changes between black and white lines.

 ### Features

 - Detect whether IR Signal is reflected back
-- λP=940 nm
+- λP=940&nbsp;nm
-- 3.3 V Power supply
+- 3.3&nbsp;V Power supply
-- Current Consumption: < 21 mA
+- Current Consumption: < 21&nbsp;mA
 - Chipset: Everlight ITR20001
-- Infrared Line Tracking Range: 1 cm to 5 cm
+- Infrared Line Tracking Range: 1&nbsp;cm to 5&nbsp;cm
-- Module Size: 15 mm x 25 mm
+- Module Size: 15&nbsp;mm x 25&nbsp;mm

 ## Specifications